Microsoft Longhorn

 What is Longhorn?

 “Longhorn” was the codename for the operating system that was to be Windows XP’s successor.
-Initially intended to be a minor release, it grew in scope until it became the next major release of Windows instead, in the form of Windows Vista.
+Initially intended to be a minor release, the project grew in scope until it became the next major release of Windows instead.

 The goal of the Experience Longhorn project is to document the history, technical detail and functionality within Longhorn builds.